wanyuenmei/quilt/docs/BlueprintWritersGuide.md

     deployment.deploy(sqlService); deployment.deploy(lobstersService);

 We're done!
-Running the spec is now trivial.
-With a quilt daemon running, run your new spec (which, in this case, is called lobsters.js):
+Running the blueprint is now trivial.
+With a quilt daemon running, run your new blueprint (which, in this case, is called lobsters.js):

     quilt run lobsters.js

 Now users of lobsters, for example, can deploy it without needing to worry about the details of how different services are connected with each other.
-All they need to do is to `quilt run` the existing spec.
+All they need to do is to `quilt run` the existing blueprint.